Cobertos/dotfiles/README.md

 # Dot Files

-A collection of configs and dot files for programs I use on Windows.
+A collection of configs and dot files for programs I use on Windows and Linux.

 * **Public** - Private keys and licenses are separate (for now...)
 * **Automatic** - `python setup.py` sets up everything. `--verify-only` will verify an install without performing any operation and is eventually meant to be used every time I boot my machine or something...